Los Angeles International Airport: Taxis, ride-share and private shuttles

+Walk in from nearby areas

+Unlike many major airports of comparable size, it is easy to walk onto the land side LAX grounds from the abutting neighborhoods including Westchester and the Lennox area of Inglewood.
+There are several hotels, notably the Hyatt Regency LAX, restaurants and other support services on Sepulveda Blvd that are short walk from the terminals, and adequate sidewalks are provided to allow pedestrians with luggage to easily walk to/from the terminals to the neighborhood.

 Other facilities

 The airport has the administrative offices of Los Angeles World Airports.

 Continental Airlines once had its corporate headquarters on the airport property.
 At a 1962 press conference in the office of Mayor of Los Angeles Sam Yorty, Continental Airlines announced that it planned to move its headquarters to Los Angeles in July 1963.
 In 1963 Continental Airlines headquarters moved to a two-story, $2.3 million building on the grounds of the airport.
 The July 2009 Continental Magazine issue stated that the move "underlined Continental Airlines western and Pacific orientation".
 On July 1, 1983 the airline's headquarters were relocated to the America Tower in the Neartown area of Houston.

 In addition to Continental Airlines, Western Airlines and Flying Tiger Line also had their headquarters at LAX.

 Flight Path Museum LAX

 The Flight Path Museum LAX, formerly known as the Flight Path Learning Center, is a museum located at 6661 Imperial Highway and was formerly known as the "West Imperial Terminal".
 This building used to house some charter flights.
 It sat empty for 10 years until it was re-opened as a learning center for LAX.

 The center contains information on the history of aviation, several pictures of the airport, as well as aircraft scale models, flight attendant uniforms, and general airline memorabilia such as playing cards, china, magazines, signs, and a TWA gate information sign.

 The museum's library contains an extensive collection of rare items such as aircraft manufacturer company newsletters/magazines, technical manuals for both military and civilian aircraft, industry magazines dating back to World War II and before, historic photographs and other invaluable references on aircraft operation and manufacturing.

 The museum has on display "The Spirit of Seventy-Six," a DC-3 that flew in commercial airline service, before serving as a corporate aircraft for Union 76 Oil Company for 32 years.
 The plane was built in the Douglas Aircraft Company plant in Santa Monica in January 1941, which was a major producer of both commercial and military aircraft.